 |APA/NIMH||2009||Vestermark Psychiatry Educator Award|

 Victor I. Reus, M.D. is a Professor in the Department of Psychiatry at the University of California, San Francisco School of Medicine and an investigator in the Center for Neurobiology and Behavior.
-He is a former Medical Director of the Langley Porter Hospital and is Co-Principal Investigator or Co-Investigator on a number of extramural supported research grants, as well as an editor of Focus:the Journal of Life Long Learning in Psychiatry, the Journal of Depression and Anxiety, and Faculty 1000 reviews.
-He has received the APA/NIMH Vestermark Award for excellence as a psychiatric educator, served on the DSM-5 Oversight and Community and Public Health Committees, is an Emeritus Director and Vice-Chair of the American Board of Psychiatry and Neurology (ABPN) and a former Chair of the Psychiatry Residency Review Committee (RRC) for the Accreditation Council for Graduate Medical Education (ACGME), and has been listed in successive editions of The Best Doctors in America and America's Top Doctors for over twenty years.He currently serves as Chair of the Board of Directors of the Accreditation Council for Continuing Medical Education (ACCME) and is Chair of the Practice Guideline Writing Group for the American Psychiatric Association, as well as Chair of the UCSF (Parnassus) Committee on Human Research.
-He has published over 290 peer reviewed articles and chapters, with a particular emphasis on the biology and genetics of mood disorders, resulting in over 8500 citations and an h index of 52 (WOS).
-Twenty three papers have received over 100 citations each, with 2 papers designated by Web of Science as in the top 1% of all cited papers for the field and publication year.
+He is a former Medical Director of the Langley Porter Hospital and is Co-Principal Investigator or Co-Investigator on a number of extramural supported research grants, as well as an editor of Focus:the Journal of Life Long Learning in Psychiatry and Faculty 1000 reviews.
+He has received the APA/NIMH Vestermark Award for excellence as a psychiatric educator, served on the DSM-5 Oversight and Community and Public Health Committees, is an Emeritus Director and Vice-Chair of the American Board of Psychiatry and Neurology (ABPN) and a former Chair of the Psychiatry Residency Review Committee (RRC) for the Accreditation Council for Graduate Medical Education (ACGME), and has been listed in successive editions of The Best Doctors in America and America's Top Doctors for over twenty years.He was Chair of the Board of Directors of the Accreditation Council for Continuing Medical Education (ACCME)in 2016 and is the current Chair of the Practice Guideline Writing Group for the American Psychiatric Association, as well as Chair of the UCSF (Parnassus) Committee on Human Research.
+He has published over 300 peer reviewed articles and chapters, with a particular emphasis on the biology and genetics of mood disorders, resulting in over 9400 citations and an h index of 56 (Scopus).
+Twenty five papers have received over 100 citations each, with 2 papers designated by Web of Science as in the top 1% of all cited papers for the field and publication year.

 Derived automatically from this person's publications.